-- 35.8 The percentage allowed for repetition of services and circumstances that may lead to such services' requirements is capped at 10% of contract amount. - The percentage allowed for additional services and circumstances that may lead to such services' requirements is capped at 10% of contract amount Such additional services may crop up during execution phase when one realizes that with a minor expense (at a point when a contractor is already mobilised) one could bring about improvements, which would otherwise cost much more if these were done after the works are completed.
+- 35.8 The percentage allowed for repetition of services and circumstances that may lead to such services' requirements is capped at 10% of contract amount.
+Repetition of works may mainly occur due to a discrepancy in depth levels between the date of the survey and the actual execution of works on site. - 35.9 The percentage allowed for additional services and circumstances that may lead to such services' requirements is capped at 10% of contract amount Such additional services may crop up during execution phase when one realizes that with a minor expense (at a point when a contractor is already mobilised) one could bring about improvements, which would otherwise cost much more if these were done after the works are completed.
 Another factor would be the disturbance to the users.